Macedonian Ruins

 Will the wedding/marriage feast be the final union of two groups into one people, one new man, the daughter of Zion finally united with the Body of the Christ?

-I believe the theology of the church being the bride comes out of Calvinist theology wherein the doctrine of election/selection is applied to the church rather than to Israel where it correctly resides.
+I believe the theology of the church being the bride comes from Calvinist theology, wherein the doctrine of election/selection and replacement theology are applied to the church which replaced Israel.
+This is an error in identifying the intended audience of particular books of the Bible. (see Invitation or Election)

 The Bride of Christ is the daughter of Zion—Israel.